AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-cannot-create-proofs-in-preview.md

 ---
-title: "Proofs: Cannot create proofs in Preview environment"
+title: 'Proofs: Cannot create proofs in Preview environment'
-description: "When a user attempts to create a proof in a Preview Sandbox environment, the proof is not created, and the user sees a Failed to generate message."
+description: When a user attempts to create a proof in a Preview Sandbox environment, the proof is not created, and the user sees a Failed to generate message.
 hidefromtoc: yes
 feature: Digital Content and Documents
+exl-id: 3cade5ee-e561-48d4-a570-6fc1cbf409f1
 ---
 # Proofs: Cannot create proofs in Preview environment

 >[!NOTE]